BusyByte/func-prog-scala/notes/ch4.md

 sequence and traverse

-for comps - sugar for flatmap and map
+for comps - sugar for flatMap and map

 `Between map, lift, sequence, traverse, map2, map3, and so on, you should never have to modify any existing functions to work with optional values`